home-assistant/developers.home-assistant/docs/development_typing.md

 ### Including modules for strict type checking

-We encourage the use of type hints, we currently do not require them for our integrations.
+While we encourage the use of type hints, we currently do not require them for our integrations.
 By default, our CI checks statically for type hints.
 In case a module has been fully typed, it can be marked for enabling strict checks, by adding the module to the `.strict-typing` file that is located at the root of the Home Assistant Core project.